achafetz/DataPack/DataPack/Documents/DP Identified Issues.md

   - Affected Tab: Target Calculation
   - Fix:
       1. In cell F7, replace =INDEX(plhiv,MATCH(snu,snulist,0)) with =INDEX(M_plhiv_fy16,MATCH(snu,Msnulist,0))
-      2. Copy the foruma from F7 down to the last row.
+      2. Copy the formula from F7 down to the last row.

 8. Pediatric HTC is calculated on all treatment under five and doesn't exclude EID (under 1)
  - Issue: The formula for total pediatric positives to identify in the HTC Target Calculation tab currently pulls all pediatric positives, instead of excluding those under one who are found through EID and do not need to be found through the HTC testing program.